korkikian/usec-blog/_posts/2025-05-01-eMMC-Dumping-Guide.md

 > To keep the blog post concise, we’ve placed the eMMC description at a different post.
 Nonetheless, we want to emphasize that our goal is to read all three hardware partitions - BOOT, USER, and RPMB.
 {: .prompt-info }

+### Tools Used
+- AOYUE hot air station
+- Binocular microscope
+- Reballing toolset and low-temperature soldering paste
+- Easy JTAG Plus
+- ICFriend universal eMMC socket
+- Consumables such as desoldering wire, pliers, acetone, etc.
+- Breakout PCB for eMMC
+- Dell Precision 3470 laptop
+- BeagleBone Black single-board computer

+### Useful External links
+- [JEDEC eMMC 5.1 Specification](https://www.jedec.org/document_search?search_api_views_fulltext=jesd84-b51){:target="_blank" rel="noopener"}
+- [HydraBus Binary MMC Mode Guide](https://github.com/hydrabus/hydrafw/wiki/HydraFW-binary-MMC-mode-guide){:target="_blank" rel="noopener"}
+- [Replay Protected Memory Block](https://en.wikipedia.org/wiki/Replay_Protected_Memory_Block){:target="_blank" rel="noopener"}
+- [eMMC WFBGA153 to microSD card adapter PCB](https://github.com/voltlog/emmc-wfbga153-microsd){:target="_blank" rel="noopener"}
+- [Reballing eMMC](https://www.youtube.com/shorts/s1ZNlKvwHKE){:target="_blank" rel="noopener"}

 ## Dumping eMMC Like a Repair Expert

 If you need to dump eMMC chips regularly, we recommend investing in a commercial tool designed for this purpose.
 These tools typically include a socket where the eMMC chip can be inserted.
-In most cases, you can dump all the hardware partitions - **BOOT**, **USER**, and **RPMB** - with a single click.
+In most cases, you can dump all the hardware partitions - BOOT, USER, and RPMB - with a single click.

-**Examples of the commercially available tools:**
+### Examples of the commercially available tools

 | Tool        | URL                                                 |
 |-------------|-----------------------------------------------------|